Safeguarding Students

 Buckler's Mead Academy is committed to safeguarding and protecting the welfare of children.

-Keeping Children Safe in Education – link to Statutory Guidance on the Government website
+Keeping Children Safe in Education

 At Buckler’s Mead Academy we strive to make sure all our students are safe in school, at home, on line and in the community.
 Our staff are here to keep young people safe and secure and to promote their personal safety and wellbeing.